stevey350/stevey350.github.io/_pages/about.md

 # 🕒 Academic Services
-Reviewer in:
-- IEEE Transactions on Industrial Electronics
-- IEEE Transactions on Intelligent Transportation System
+- Reviewer in: IEEE TII / TIE / TITS, IEEE Access, IEEE Sensor Journal, Computers & Operations Research, et al.

+- Organization of research topic for the “Frontiers in Robotics and AI” journal.
-- IEEE Access
+-
-...

 # 🎖 Honors and Awards
+- 2018                5th Level of High-level Talents in Quanzhou
 - 2016　　　　Outstanding Staff Award of QIEM, CAS
 - 2015　　　　Outstanding Master Thesis Award of FZU
 - 2012　　　　Outstanding Graduate Award of FZU